Sports equipment

-Sports equipment, sporting equipment, also called sporting goods, are the tools, materials, apparel, and gear used to compete in a sport and varies depending on the sport.
-The equipment ranges from balls, nets, and protective gear like helmets.
-Sporting equipment can be used as protective gear or a tool used to help the athletes play the sport.
-Over time, sporting equipment has evolved because sports have started to require more protective gear to prevent injuries.
-Sporting equipment may be found in any department store or specific sporting equipment shops.
+Sports equipment, also called sporting goods, are the tools, materials, apparel, and gear, which varies in shapes, size, and usage in a particular sport.
+It includes balls, nets, rackets, protective gears like helmets, goggles, etc. Since the performer must use a sport equipment, it can also be serve for protection.

 History and development of sports

-Historically many sports players have developed their own sporting equipment over time.
-For instance, the use of a football dates back to ancient China, between 225 BC and 220 AD.
+Historically, many sports players have developed their own sporting equipment over time.
+For instance, the use of a football dates back to ancient China, between the Warring States period (476–221 BC) and the Han Dynasty (220 AD).
 As football remains the most popular sport in the 21st century, the material of the ball has completely changed over the centuries; from being made out of animal skin, to being lined with multiple layers of polyester or cotton.

-As the sporting equipment industry improves, so does the athletes performance.
-This is due to the fact that the equipment is more efficient, lighter and stronger it forming a bio-mechanical system, interacting with the athlete.
+As the sporting equipment industry improves, so do the athletes' performance.
+This is due to the fact that the equipment is more efficient, lighter and stronger, thus forming a biomechanical system that is interacting with the athlete.

 Since the massive adoption of wearable, new sport equipment tend to be electronics and connected to deliver data performances.

-Standards and monitoring processes apply in certain industries aimed at elimination of child labour in the manufacture of sports goods, for example the Atlanta Agreement of 1997 in relation to child labour in the football-making industry in Pakistan.
+Standards and monitoring processes apply in certain industries aimed at the elimination of child labour in the manufacturing of sports goods.
+One example would be the Atlanta Agreement of 1997 in relation to child labour in the football-making industry in Pakistan.

+There are well-developed international trade markets for sports equipment: for example, a steady increase in sports equipment trade within the European Union and between EU member states and the rest of the world was reported during the period from 2017 to 2020.

 Game equipment

-Balls

-The ball is often what a sport requires and revolves around.
-A sports ball is typically round, but can also be in the shape such as association football, American football, baseball and basketball, or the ball is named after the sport.
-Other cases are the Gaelic ball.
-In other cases, the name of the sport is indicated, just as the cricket ball, golf ball, lacrosse ball or tennis ball.

-Flying discs
+Projectiles

+In ball sports, balls are a key element—usually as part of the scoring mechanism.
+Sports balls are usually in the shape of a sphere, though they may also be spheroid or ellipsoid.
+Spherical balls include the baseball, basketball, Gaelic ball, cricket ball, golf ball, lacrosse ball, tennis ball, and the ball used in association football.
+Spheroid and ellipsoid balls include the gridiron football and rugby ball.

-Flying discs are used for various games such as freestyle, disc golf and ultimate.
+In flying disc sports, frisbees are used for various games such as freestyle, disc golf and ultimate.

+In ice hockey and floor hockey, a puck is used.

-Goal posts
+Goal

-In many games, goal posts are at each end of the playing field, there are two vertical posts (or uprights) supporting a horizontal crossbar.
-In some games, such as football, hockey or water polo, the object is to pass the ball or puck between the posts below the crossbar, while in others, such as those based on rugby, the ball must pass over the crossbar instead.
+In many games, goal posts are at each end of the playing field.
+In some games, such as association football, hockey and water polo, the object is to pass the ball or puck between the posts below the crossbar.
+In basketball, the object is to pass the ball through the basket.
+In these sports, the goal usually has a net.
+In other sports, such as those based on rugby, the ball must pass over the crossbar.

 Nets

-Nets are used for tennis, volleyball, football, basketball, hockey and badminton.
-A different type of net is used for various forms of fishing.

-Racquets

-Racquets are used for racquet sports such as tennis, squash and badminton, and are used to hit a ball between opposing players or teams.
+In tennis, badminton, and volleyball, players launch the projectile over a net which is supported by two posts.

+Paddles

+In canoeing and kayaking, a handheld tool used to propel a human-powered watercraft;